memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

 - `vertex_count`: number of vertices in the database.
 - `avg_degree`: average degree of vertices.
 - `props`: properties map of the Vertex or Edge object passed in `required_arg`.
-   In case a Path instance is passed, procedure returns the properties map of the starting vertex.
+   In case a Path instance is passed, the procedure returns the properties map of the starting vertex.

 This procedure can be invoked in openCypher as follows: